 - Underbrush Clearing.
 Lessees and permittees are authorized to clear underbrush on the leased or permitted premises. - Tree Removal.
-Unless authorized in advance by SRA-LA, lessees and permittees are strictly prohibited from removing any trees below the conservation pool elevation of 172 feet msl, except for non-native invasive species discussed below.
-With prior approval, trees may be removed for shoreline enhancements such as piers and boathouses. - Grasses and Other Plantings.
+Unless authorized in advance by SRA-LA, lessees and permittees are strictly prohibited from removing: (1) any cypress trees on the leased or permitted premises; (2) any trees below the conservation pool elevation of 172 feet msl, except for non-native invasive species discussed below; and (3) any trees on the leased or permitted premises more than three inches in diameter, except for non-native invasive species discussed below.
+As a matter of policy, SRA-LA generally will not authorize removal of more than 10 trees per acre from any leased or permitted premises. - Grasses and Other Plantings.
 SRA-LA encourages permittees and lessees to plant native grasses and other plantings that do not require intensive watering, fertilizer, and pesticide treatments.
 SRA-LA reserves the right to require permittees and lessees to remove any landscape plantings that detract from the natural beauty and aesthetics of the Toledo Bend Project. - Chinese Tallow and Other Invasives.
 Permittees and lessees are strictly prohibited from planting or maintaining any invasive terrestrial or aquatic species on the leased or permitted premises.
 In particular, permittees and lessees must immediately remove any Chinese tallow trees from the leased or permitted premises, regardless of the diameter.